Powder Snow Areas

 Below are some of our favorites

 Be aware that skiing in the open areas between the courses is at your own risk.
-Also, skiing outside of the resort area itself is prohibited without submitting a backcountry trip plan to the resort.
+Also, skiing outside of the resort area itself is prohibited without submitting a backcountry trip plan to the resort beforehand.

 These two steep ungroomed courses branch off from Skyline course to the right and lead you back to the Nagasaka gondola station.
 They offer some of the longest uninterrupted powder lines on the mountain.
 On sunny days, they are shaded so the snow quality holds up well considering their elevation.

 These two courses are the lowest black runs on the mountain.
-They are steep but short, and are best in the morning.
-They branch off to the left and right at the very bottom of Skyline course.
-Hachiman will take you directly to the Karasawa ski area, while Mukobayashi finishes in front of Sparena, with a trail continuing down to Karasawa area.
+They are steep but short, and are best in the morning as they are facing South.
+They branch off to the left and right at the very bottom of the Skyline course.
+Hachiman (God of War slope) will take you directly to the Karasawa ski area and goes right under the Nagasaka Link Pair Lift, while Mukobayashi (The forest beyond slope) finishes in front of Sparena, merging into Karasawa Link Course that allows you to reconnect with the Nagasaka Link Pair Lift.

-This short course drops from the top of the Hikage triple lift back toward the Hikage ski centre.
-An easy course to do multiple fast laps.
+This short course drops from the top of the Hikage Triple Lift back toward the Hikage ski Centre.
+An intermediary course to do multiple fast laps.
 Shaded most of the day, but still low on the mountain.

 This ridge course begins at the same spot as Kurokura, but branches to the left, and runs down the ridge until you reach the top of the Hikage triple lift.
-At times of lower snow fall it becomes one of the longest mogul fields on the mountain so on a fresh powder day beware of bumps below the surface!
+At times of lower snow fall it becomes one of the longest mogul fields on the mountain so on a fresh powder day beware of bumps below the surface !
+This course is for advanced riders.

 Schneider course is a long black run with 2 distinct sections.
-The first runs from the bottom of Paradise course towards The Hikage area but is groomed daily with fresh power section on the margins at either side.
-About half way down Schneider branches off to the left into a much steeper un-groomed course.
-(The right branch becomes Utopia course).
-It is one of the fastest paths down the mountain but it can be heavily sun affected- so get in early.
+The first runs from the bottom of Paradise course towards The Hikage area is groomed daily with fresh power section on either side.
+About half way down Schneider branches off to the left into a much steeper ungroomed slope.
+It is one of the fastest paths down the mountain but it can be heavily sun affected, so better get in early !
+This course is for advanced riders.

 Challenge 39 is the steepest run in Nozawa.
-It is short but on a good day can be the best run in Nozawa.
-The slope is largely protected from the sun and wind, although – be aware – it can crack in the centre at its steepest point.
-It branches off from the top of Schneider course and runs straight down into the wide corner of Challenge course proper.
+It’s short but on a good day can be the best run in Nozawa.
+The slope is largely protected from the sun and wind, although, be aware it can crack in the centre at its steepest point.
+It branches off from the top of Schneider course and runs straight down into the wide corner of Challenge course.